Fujifilm GFX100RF Review

-The new Fujifilm GFX100RF, black, and Billy Luong in Vancouver
+The Fujifilm GFX100RF, and Billy Luong in Vancouver

 Fujifilm GFX100RF First Look

-Fujifilm Canada and Beau Photo hosted a first-look event for the Fujifilm GFX100RF at Granville Island in Vancouver this past Sunday.
+Fujifilm Canada and Beau Photo hosted a first-look event for the Fujifilm GFX100RF at Granville Island in Vancouver in April of 2024.

 Everything was well set up; each participant had a GFX100RF for about an hour.
-After a brief introduction, we could join a photo walk or were free to roam Granville Island for a few first impressions of the new fixed-lens GFX camera.
+After a brief introduction, we could join a photo walk or roam Granville Island for a few first impressions of the new fixed-lens GFX camera.

 Background Info, GFX100RF Introduction